christysoso/capstone/README.md

 ## Required API

-Please register your own google maps api key using the google maps javascript api key https://developers.google.com/maps/documentation/javascript/overview
+Please register your own google maps api key using the google maps javascript api key and use this in place of the .env key https://developers.google.com/maps/documentation/javascript/overview

 ## Installation

-Please run NPM install in both client and server folders
+``
+cd
+client
+npm install

+cd
+server
+npm install
+``

 ## Knex/MySQL
 This project currently uses mock data from a MySql database.
 Please run the following in order to use see this data